paulwizviz/go-web/README.md

 This project demonstrates a desktop executable browser based app built from a combination of ReactJS and Go codes.
 ReactJS powers the UI interface and Go powers the RESTful API.

-Please refer to [Dockerfile](./build/Dockerfile) where you will see the build process.
-Study the build process, which also applies to creating other platform (e.g. macOS, Windows, etc) based apps.
-Please refer to Go instruction on how to build for [multiple platforms](https://binx.io/blog/2018/11/25/go-cross-compilation/).

 **IMPORTANT:** This is not a production ready nor a real working application that you can use out of the box to fulfil some real world use case.
 It is purely to demonstrate concept or use it as a template to create similar projects.

 ## Why ReactJS and Golang?